devfire/corrosion/README.md

 When latency injection is enabled:

-1. **Connection established**: Client connects to the proxy
+1. **Connection established**: Client connects to the proxy and destination connection is established
+2. **Per-packet processing**: For each data packet received from either direction:
-2. **Probability check**: If probability < 1.0, a random check determines if latency should be applied
+   - **Probability check**: If probability < 1.0, a random check determines if latency should be applied to this packet
-3. **Latency calculation**:
+   - **Latency calculation**:
      - Start with fixed latency (if configured)
      - Add random latency from specified range (if configured)
-4. **Delay application**: The calculated delay is applied using `tokio::time::sleep`
+   - **Delay application**: The calculated delay is applied using `tokio::time::sleep`
-5. **Destination connection**: After the delay, connection to the destination server is established
+   - **Packet forwarding**: After the delay, the packet is forwarded to its destination
-6. **Normal proxying**: Data flows transparently between client and destination
+3. **Cumulative effect**: Multiple packets result in cumulative latency, simulating realistic per-packet network delays

 #### Packet Loss Simulation